Ecclesiastical history of Braga: Historical outline

 Aleixo de Meneses, also an Augustinian, was transferred to Braga from the archiepiscopal see of Goa.
 He had been an apostle to the Nestorians of the Malabar Coast in Farther India and had converted them to Catholicism with the help of missionaries of the various religious orders.
-Under him was held the Council of Diamper (1599), for the establishment of the Church on the Malabar Coast.
+Under him was held the Council of Diamper (1599), for the establishment of the Catholic Church on the Malabar Coast.
 He died at Madrid in 1617 in his fifty-eighth year in the odour of sanctity, being then President of the Council of Castile.